AmyDeeDempster/zhot/README.rst

 ### Rule diagram

-The ``diagram`` command generates, from the rules of the current game a vector diagram illustrating those rules.
+The ``diagram`` command generates, from the rules of the current game, a vector diagram illustrating those rules.
+It’s pretty fancy.

 Dependencies
 ------------